• Skip to primary navigation

 Cake layers:

-• Cream ingredients: Place the soft butter, eggs, smetana or sour cream, sugar, and vanilla sugar or extract in the bowl of the food processor.
+• Cream ingredients: Place the soft butter, eggs, smetana or sour cream, sugar, and vanilla sugar or extract in the bowl of the stand mixer.
 Mix until creamy.

 • Mix dry ingredients: In another bowl, mix the flour and the baking powder.
 Add them to the rest of the ingredients and mix well.